orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in
  the future be installed on my system.

 [1] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
-You need to copy and paste one of the per-package bashrc files in env/x11-drivers/<package-name> into all the xorg-driver packages installed in your system or just delete the -fno-plt package and rebuild all the drivers.
+You need to add a  ${CATEGORY}/${PN} disable-fno-plt.conf  row in the package.env.
-The env/x11-drivers should be the same as /etc/portage/env/x11-drivers.
+This assumes that the contents of bashrc have been copied into /etc/portage/bashrc.

 [2] Sometimes I may choose mostly built @world with clang or with gcc.
 You may choose to switch between -mindirect-branch=thunk or -mretpoline